-How to Stretch Your WINZ or Benefit Payment Through the Grocery Week
+How to Stretch Your WINZ or Benefit Payment Through the NZ Grocery Week

 If you're living on a WINZ benefit-whether it's Jobseeker Support, Sole Parent Support, or a disability payment-you know how tight the budget can be.
 When your payment arrives, the pressure to make it last seven days (or longer) is real.
-And groceries?
+And shopping at NZ grocery stores?
 They're often the first place stress hits.

 This guide offers practical, no-judgment strategies to help you stretch your grocery budget through the full week.
 No extreme couponing.
 No "hacks" that take hours.
-Just real, tested methods used by Kiwis just like you-with help from free tools that do the heavy lifting.
+Just real, tested methods used by Kiwis just like you-with help from free tools like our shopping list feature that does the heavy lifting.

 Step 1: Plan Around Your Payment Day